Home About Links Hobbycraft Photos Downloads

 “Frontispiece”

+The first painting in the book epitomizes the entire book, and is fitting to be the frontispiece.
 It is a tight-knit perfectly balanced composition typical of Rockwell’s style in the 1930’s.
 I can’t imagine this scene being portrayed in any other way, and be more effective.
 Using an interesting combination of theatrical straight ahead profile for the figures, contrasted by a three dimensional linear perspective foreground and background, Rockwell cleverly and effectively stages a compelling and important opening illustration.